AugustanaCSC490Spring2015/CipherSquadGame/README.md

   to drag the mouse character through the maze and collect as many powerups as possible in the shortest time possible.
 At the end of every level your score is recorded (if it one of the top ten) and then you continue onto the next level.

-The main contributors to this prject have been:
+The main contributors to this project have been:

   - Ethan Halsall   -   implemented the original maze generation
   - Matthew Leja    -   Designed and implemented the powerups and such